RetroAchievements/docs/docs/developer-docs/devquests.md

 **Goal**: Tighten up the logic for 20 single-condition achievements
 **Repeatable**: No

-1. This is a chance to tighten the code up, do not just add a bad line of code.
+1. This is a chance to tighten the code up.
+Do not just add a bad line of code.
-2. You do not need a revision vote to tighten.
+2. You do not need a revision vote to tighten the code up.
 3. Achievements cannot be your own, you should just fix these anyway!
-4. You must Comments on each achievement or in the forum on what you changed for log purposes.
+4. You must comment on each achievement or in the forum on what you changed for log purposes.
 5. May not overlap with the required repair plan for DevQuest 002 or with any completion requirements for DevQuest 013.

 ### 004 [Veteran Developer](https://retroachievements.org/game/15947)